What We Do

 Ontario SPCA adoption centres are located throughout the province and help many wonderful pets, including cats, dogs, birds, rabbits, guinea pigs, horses, farm animals and more, find their forever home.
 Ontario SPCA animal centres use the ASPCA’s Meet Your Match® program, the only method of its kind that evaluates an animal’s behavior and matches them to an adopter’s preferences to help them find a compatible pet.

 Ontario SPCA staff and volunteers work tirelessly to help create a better life for animals.
 One of the ways they do that is through Ontario SPCA Spay/Neuter Services.
-These services are a high volume, self-sustaining operation that tackle the pet overpopulation crisis.
+These services are a high volume, self-sustaining operation that tackle the pet overpopulation.
 Shelters, rescue groups and members of the public are welcome, regardless of geography or income level.

 Shelter Health and Wellness